Chapter 13: Safety, Health and Worker's Compensation

 The roads on the Swarthmore campus are private lanes maintained by the College for the convenience of its employees, students, and visitors.
 The roads are used for both vehicle and pedestrian traffic, and for that reason, all vehicles must be operated at or below the posted speed limit of 15 m.p.h. at all times.
 Applicable Pennsylvania motor vehicle laws are enforced.

-Vehicles parked on campus without registration stickers or registered vehicles parked in areas for which they are not designated are subject to ticketing and towing.
+Vehicles parked on campus without parking permits or otherwise registered vehicles parked in areas for which they are not designated are subject to ticketing and towing.
 Contested tickets may be appealed through Public Safety.

 The College assumes no responsibility for vehicles or their contents while they are operated or parked on College property.
 When you register your vehicle at Swarthmore or bring a vehicle on the premises, you are subject to the traffic and parking regulations of the College, including traffic fines.